python-social-auth/social-docs/docs/backends/index.rst

 Backends
 ========

-Here's a list and detailed instruction on how to setup the support for each backend.
+Here's a list and detailed instructions on how to set up the support for each backend.

 Adding new backend support